The name KiDo is made up of two old oriental concepts Ki (氣) and Do (道).

 KiDo is a way to deeper understanding of natural relationship.

 In the visible universe, everything has a form which has unique features.
 These forms are actually countless different energy fields.
 None of these forms are separated from each other, so their energies interact with each other.
 Indeed, the world is in constant change, and caused by this change is this continuous interaction between things.
 This constant interaction affects everything in our lives and it can be seen everywhere in our surrounding.
-We call this path of learning and living according to these universal laws as a Way of Natural Relationship.
+We call this path of learning and living according to these universal laws an Art of Natural Relationship.

-KiDo - Way of Natural Relationship
+KiDo - Art of Natural Relationship

 Some principles of KiDo: